 We attach a recently released report A Deer Mistake, which critiques the property based game management strategy.
 This report forms part of our submission.
 It explains why basing deer management on recreational hunting is likely to lead to worse environmental impacts from feral deer.
 There is evidence from all around the world that recreational hunting is ineffective as a way of managing feral animal problems.
 At best (and ignoring animal welfare problems) recreational hunting may sometimes contribute to controlling populations in localised areas.
-But this is unlikely to be the case in Victoria, for the motivation of recreational hunters to increase deer populations and spread hunting opportunities will over-ride any control benefits gained from recreational hunting.
+But this is unlikely to be the case in Victoria, for the motivation of recreational hunters to increase deer populations and spread hunting.
 The report does not focus wholly on Hog Deer, but its conclusions apply to the property based game management proposal in the Hog Deer strategy.